-Homework club Breakfast and lunch club Riding for the Disabled My Plan My Support Plan Carefully targeted intervention to meet need.
-Robust data and tracking Shared information in pastoral briefings Tutor support House Leaders support
+- Homework club

+- Breakfast and lunch club

+- Riding for the Disabled

+- My Plan

+- My Support Plan

+- Carefully targeted intervention to meet need.

+- Robust data and tracking

+- Shared information in pastoral briefings

+- Tutor support

+- Pastoral Manager Support

+- SLT Support

 How and who do parents/carers alert if my child is not getting the support they need?